jbxamora/progrest/README.md

 ## Features

 - Volunteer hours tracking
-- Donations tracking
-- Secure payment processing through a payment gateway (such as Stripe)
-- Impact metrics measurement
 - User authentication using express-session and cookies
 - Responsive and accessible UI design using HTML, CSS, and JavaScript (with support from Handlebars.js for templating)
 - Integration with MySQL database using Sequelize ORM